NixOS/rfcs/README.md

    convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
-Consider using [Semantic Line Breaks](https://sembr.org/) in oder to get better diffs on later amendments.
+Consider using [Semantic Line Breaks](https://sembr.org/) in order to get better diffs on later amendments.
 0. Consider publishing your RFC as pre-RFC [in the forum](https://discourse.nixos.org/c/dev/rfc-steering-committee/33) to gather initial feedback and iron out the remaining typos.
 0. In case your RFC is a technical proposal, you might want to prepare a